About the Accommodation

 There are two double bedrooms, a bathroom and utility area downstairs.

 Upstairs is a large open plan living area with a big glass frontage displaying the most magnificent sea-views.
 Large sliding doors open out onto a terrace.
 The ample old dining room table can sit 8 to 10 people comfortably.
-Alongside, the kitchen area opens out to a small terrace that captures the evening sun.
+Alongside, the kitchen area opens out to a small terrace that captures the morning and evening sun.
 Comfortable sofa’s and chairs surround the modern stove/fireplace.

 Built to the highest standards, with geo-thermal heating, a heat-recovery system and air conditioning it is a superbly relaxing environment.
 The seas and weather surround you.